william-mckeon/OpenAgent-api/README.md

 ### Why an in-memory queue instead of a durable outbox?

 Simplicity vs. durability trade-off.
 An **in-memory `asyncio.Queue`** is zero infrastructure: no new dependencies, no new services, no new failure modes.
+The cost is that events queued in memory at the moment of a container restart are lost.

 ### Why is the `/health` endpoint authenticated?